akarazhev/crypto-scout-test/doc/0.0.1/test-production-setup.md

   and RabbitMQ assets.
 - **Examples compile conceptually**: Code snippets reflect actual class names and signatures in `MockData` and `PodmanCompose`.
+- **Streams utilities**: Verified documentation references `StreamTestPublisher` and `StreamTestConsumer` accurately.

 ## Change log

-- Updated `README.md` with production-ready documentation covering features, installation, configuration (DB + MQ), usage, resources, error handling, and acknowledgements.
+- Updated `README.md` with production-ready documentation covering features, installation, configuration (DB + MQ), usage, resources, error handling, Streams utilities, Gradle snippet, Quickstart, RabbitMQ Management UI, CI/CD, and Troubleshooting.
 - Clarified resource-loading behavior in README and this report; corrected reference to `Constants.PodmanCompose`.
-- Updated files reviewed to reflect actual classes and tests; added RabbitMQ service details and MQ configuration to the report.
+- Updated files reviewed to reflect actual classes and tests; added RabbitMQ service details and MQ configuration.
+- Fixed PostgreSQL driver note to reflect that the driver is included by default in this library.